Table of Contents

 The first thing was squaring off the door, window, and stair openings.
 According to the instructions, the openings are a bit rounded when the kit is finished and sent, so it’s up to me to square them off.
 I’m supposed to take a knife and make two cuts along the openings into the corners.
 Fortunately, I have an Exacto knife at the ready.

 So, I looked at the stair opening first and wasn’t really sure what I was seeing.
 I mean, I can see the opening, but it looks fine to me.
 Here’s what I saw:

-It looks pretty squared off to me.
+It looks pretty squared off.
 But, upon closer inspection, I get what they’re talking about